Emergency Operations Policy #701

 B. A “Category Two Event” means an event that occurs when individual(s) or group actions creates a major disruption to normal operations, actual or potential loss of life, injury, or significant property damage (e.g., building takeover, hostage situation, armed intruder, bomb threat, arson, etc.).

 C. A “Category Three Event” means an event of epidemic proportions such as widespread food poisoning, an infectious disease epidemic, etc.

 1. UNCSA will take necessary precautionary measures in preparation for and remedial measures in response to Category 1, 2 and 3 events.

 2. To the extent possible, UNCSA will prevent and minimize personal injuries, loss of life, property destruction, and disruption to normal campus services and operations.

 1. The Department of Police & Public Safety will maintain the Emergency Operations Plan.

-2. The Chief of Police is responsible for the general planning of the Department’s response to emergencies while the Vice Chancellor for Business Affairs is responsible for review and final approval.
+2. The Chief of Police is responsible for the general planning of the Department’s response to emergencies while the Vice Chancellor for Finance and Administration is responsible for review and final approval.

 C. This policy’s general procedures for the management of information, activities, and operations should be applied as appropriate given the level of the emergency.